Record sales: History

+1870s–2000s: Physical era

 Before the existence of recording medium and its player, the music industry earned profit through selling musical compositions on sheet music.
 The very first sales chart published by Billboard magazine in the United States was the Sheet Music Best Sellers chart.
-Following the invention of the phonograph by Thomas Edison in 1877, the music industry began hiring singers to record songs made by composers.
+Following the invention of the phonograph, by Thomas Edison in 1877, the music industry began hiring singers to record songs made by composers.
 Due to the length limit of recording media, singles were the only available commercial releases.
-In 1900, the US record sales is estimated at about 3 million copies.
+In 1900, the US record sales is estimated at 3 million copies.
 The music industry continued its growth, and by 1921 the value of record sales in the US reached $106 million with 140 million records being sold.

 Album sales were first reported by Billboard magazine on March 24, 1945.
 An album was then defined as a box containing a set of singles, such as Glenn Miller by Glenn Miller, as well as Selections from Going My Way and Merry Christmas by Bing Crosby.
 Technological developments in the early 20th century led to the development of the vinyl LP record as an important medium for recorded music.
 In 1948, Columbia Records began to bring out 331/3 rpm twelve-inch extended-play LPs that could play for as long as 52 minutes, or 26 minutes per side.
 Musical film soundtracks, jazz works, and thematic albums by singers such as Frank Sinatra quickly utilized the new longer format.
 Billboard launched its first regularly published weekly albums chart, Best Selling Popular Albums, on March 24, 1956.

 During the 1950s and into the 1960s, 45 rpm seven-inch single sales were considered the primary market for the recording industry, while albums were a secondary market.
 The careers of notable rock and roll performers such as Elvis Presley were driven primarily by single sales.
-Album sales reached its peak in English-language popular music from the mid 1960s to the mid 2000s (known as "album era") in which the album was the dominant form of recorded music expression and consumption.
+Album sales reached its peak in English-language popular music from the mid-1960s to the mid-2000s (known as "album era") in which the album was the dominant form of recorded music expression and consumption.
 From the early 1980s, the CD became the dominant format for both albums and singles, due to factors such as higher audio quality, durability, ease of use, and longer playing time.
 In 1986, Dire Straits' Brothers in Arms became the first album in history to sell over one million copies on CD.

+2000s–present: Digital era

 In October 2005, "Hollaback Girl" by Gwen Stefani was the first single ever to sell one million digital downloads.
 Downloads have been in decline since 2013 as consumers have moved away from a purchase/ownership model towards a subscription-based model (streaming).
 By 2018, total sales were at their lowest point since the 1970s, and continue to fall.
 In 2020, major UK retailers such as supermarkets started to stop selling music.